Auto Layout Basics

 Constraint Errors and Warnings

-The Auto Layout system will give an error if it us unable to determine
+The Auto Layout system will give an error if it is unable to determine

 the correct position and size of any of the views in your scene.
 It

-will provide you with a warning there is issue that may result
+will provide you with a warning when there is an issue that may result

 your interface not looking like it appears in interface builder.